Trustees report warns Medicare finances worsening

 The report says Social Security will become insolvent in 2034 — no change from the projection last year.

-The warning serves as a reminder of major issues left to languish while Washington plunges deeper into partisan strife.
+The warning serves as a reminder of major issues still languishing while Washington plunges deeper into partisan strife.
 Because of the deterioration in Medicare's finances, officials said the Trump administration will be required by law to send Congress a plan next year to address the problems, after the president's budget is submitted.

 Treasury Secretary Steven Mnuchin said in a statement that there's time to fix the problems.
 "The programs remain secure," Mnuchin said.
 Medicare "is on track to meet its obligations to beneficiaries well into the next decade."